Yuri Budanov: Assassination and funeral

 Yuri Budanov was assassinated around 11:30 on 10 June 2011 in central Moscow (Hamovniki, Komsomolski prospekt).
 Six silenced shots were fired, four of which struck Budanov in the head.
 The killer escaped in a car driven by an accomplice.
 The car was found partially burned several blocks away.
 A gun believed to be a Makarov PM was found with a silencer inside the car.
 Budanov's wife witnessed the assassination and was held by Russian authorities.
 Russian police investigators commented that the attack was carefully planned and they considered blood revenge as one of the likely motives.
 One witness to the murder described the driver of the car from which the six shots were fired as being of Slavic appearance.

 His funeral was attended by right-wing leaders such as Vladimir Zhirinovsky and included a three-gun salute.
 The Moscow police is reported to have made a dozen arrests, immediately before closing most of the investigation to the press.

 On 7 May 2013, Yusup Temerkhanov was convicted by a jury of Budanov's murder and sentenced to 15 years of imprisonment.
-According to investigation, Temerkhanov's motive was revenge for his father, who was killed in 2000 during the Second Chechen War.
+According to investigation, Temerkhanov's motive was revenge for his father, who was killed in 2000 during the Second Chechen War by Russian troops who refused to pay for their food in his restaurant.
 Temerkhanov's defense lawyer, Murad Musayev, was charged with trying to bribe two jury members to find his client not guilty.
 The charges against Musayev were dropped in February 2015 due to statute of limitations.

 Two jury members in question, Diana Lomonosova and Vitali Pronin, were charged with taking that bribe of 6,000,000 rubles.
 Pronin plead guilty to the charges during his trial.
 Lomonosova was amnestied on 28 April 2015 due to being older than 50.
 Pronin was sentenced to a suspended sentence of one year and immediately amnestied on 5 May 2015.

 Temerkhanov denied any involvement and pleaded not guilty.
 He died while serving his sentence in a penal colony in Siberia in August 2018.
 Chechnya president Ramzan Kadyrov said that Mr Temerkhanov had been tried and imprisoned illegally due to anti-Chechen bias of Russian law enforcement.